Cray-HPE/docs-csm/api/sls.md

 Endpoints which request information about hardware

-Refer link [Retrieve an Authentication Token](Retrieve_an_Authentication_Token.md) to get Authentication Token before using the code samples.
+Refer to the ['Retrieve an Authentication Token'](Retrieve_an_Authentication_Token.md) documentation for information regarding retrieving an authentication token.

 ## get__hardware